Cape Cornwall: Etymology

 The name Cape Cornwall appeared first on a maritime chart around the year 1600.
 The original Cornish name, Kilgoodh Ust, dates back to 1580.
 In English it translates to "goose-back at St Just", a reference to the shape of the cape.
 Later versions of the name dropped the 'Ust'.
-An alternative name, Pen Kernow, is a recent translation back to Cornish of the English.
+An alternative name, Penn Kernow, is a recent translation back to Cornish of the English.

 A cape is the point of land where two bodies of water meet.
 Cape Cornwall is one of only two capes in the United Kingdom, the other being Cape Wrath in North West Scotland.

 Early history

 Pottery found in cists on the Cape have been dated to the Late Bronze Age.
 The presence of another cliff castle nearby (Kenidjack) may indicate that the area was important in the Iron Age.
-On the landward side of the Cape is the remains of the medieval St Helen’s Oratory, which replaced a 6th-century church.
+On the landward side of the Cape is the remains of the medieval St Helen's Oratory, which replaced a 6th-century church.
 A font now installed in the porch of St Just church may be from this building.

-19th century to present
+19th-century to present

 Cape Cornwall Mine, a tin mine on the cape, was operated intermittently between 1838 and 1883.
 The mine's 1864 chimney near the peak of the cape was retained as an aid to navigation.
-In the early 20th century the former ore dressing floors were for a time converted for use as greenhouses and wineries.
+In the early 20th-century, the former ore dressing floors were for a time converted for use as greenhouses and wineries.

-In 1987 the mine site was purchased by the H. J. Heinz Company of the United States (and British plants) and donated to the nation.
+In 1987, the mine site was purchased by the H. J. Heinz Company of the United States (and British plants) and donated to the nation.
 The remains of Cape Cornwall Mine are designated as part of the Cornwall and West Devon Mining Landscape, a UNESCO World Heritage Site.